biigle/core/DEVELOPING.md

 # Developing BIIGLE

 To develop BIIGLE on your local machine you can use Docker containers.
-This way you don't need to install any of the requirements like Python or special PHP extensions and keep your development environment clearly separated from your regular OS.
+This way you don't need to install any of the requirements such as Python or special PHP extensions and keep your development environment clearly separated from your regular system.

 ## Development setup